celluloid/GSoC/proposals_guidelines.md

 # Thank you for your interest in Celluloid!

 Have you ever wanted to work with multi-threaded, multi-core applications and servers in Ruby?
 Take a look through our [Ideas List](https://github.com/celluloid/GSoC/wiki/Ideas-List) or put together a proposal for a project of your own idea.
+We appreciate your help!

 ## Prerequisites